AnyLog-co/documentation/08- Blockchain & Metadata/05- Unitfied Namespace.md

 ## Why This Matters

-The practical value of UNS becomes clearest when thinking about who — or what — is consuming the data.
+The practical value of UNS becomes clearest when thinking about who/what is consuming the data.
 People are generally forgiving about data formats, but AI and automation systems perform significantly better when data is returned in a consistent, predictable structure.